Explore the Wonderful City of Dublin

 National Gallery of Ireland

-Just a stone’s throw away from Dublin’s breakfast places lies the National Gallery of Ireland.
+Just a stone’s throw away from The Davenport lies the National Gallery of Ireland.
 This gallery showcases artwork from artists from Europe and Ireland dating from the 1300’s all the way to the 1900s.
 Admission is free into the gallery and there are frequent special exhibitions on display, for example from the 11th February until 14th May there is an exhibition dedicated to Caravaggio that displays over 40 of his major paintings.
 There are tours that take place on the weekend for all visitors to the gallery and there are also specialised tours for those who are learning English or those who speak Irish Gaelic.
 There are a wealth of things to do in the gallery for the entire family such as free family packs, audio guides and worksheets.

 The National Leprechaun Museum

 This museum is a huge hit with all the family and it can be found in the North City of Dublin, just over the water.
 It tells stories about Ireland’s famous mythical creatures through voice-overs and interactive exhibits; stories include what the true definition of a leprechaun is.
 There are optical illusions, including a room that has large pieces of furniture to make visitors feel they have shrunk in size and therefore getting the feel of what it would be like to be a leprechaun, and rooms with rainbows, fairy dust and pots of gold.
 It is a fun place to explore and it is one that children will most certainly love.